delingren/thinkpad_keyboards/README.md

 The trackpoint is not complicated either.
 The button pins need to be properly wired; data and clock pins are connected to GPIO pins (more in the next section); The trackpoints seem to be able to handle both 3.3 volts and 5 volts.
 So I'm powering it up the 3.3V output of the dev board.
 Not all pins are 5V tolerant.

 One issue worth mentioning is, the reset wire needs to be pulsed high during boot.
 During prototyping, I initially failed to realize this.
 One of the trackpoints worked but the other one failed 90% of the time.
-Then I realized the mistake when I was reading about Frank Adam's project.
+Then I realized the mistake when I was reading about Frank Adams' project.
 See references 2.
 This can be found in TPM754's datasheet, in the reference shcematic.
 The one that worked must be the one not using TPM754.

 ## References